Liberal-Progressive Party candidates in the 1953 Manitoba provincial election: Arthur S. Beaubien (Morris)

 Beaubien was the son of Arthur-Lucien Beaubien, who was a member of the House of Commons of Canada from 1921 to 1940, and served in the Senate of Canada from 1940 until his death in 1969.
 The younger Beaubien was an insurance agent, and was the Reeve of Montcalm at the time of the election.
 He won the Liberal-Progressive nomination in 1953 over Henry Magerell, 69 votes to 57.

 In the general election, he finished second to Independent incumbent Harry Shewman on the first count with 1,191 votes (33.43%), and was defeated on the second count.

 Ivan Schultz (Mountain)

 Schultz, a cabinet minister, was elected over two opponents with 1,851 votes (58.87%).

 Samuel Burch (Norfolk—Beautiful Plains)

 Burch finished first on the first count with 2,133 votes (43.60%) and was declared elected on transfers.

 Charles Greenlay (Portage la Prairie)

 Greenlay finished first on the first count with 1,653 votes (43.89%), and was declared elected on transfers.

-Wallace Miller (Rhineland)
+Wallace C. Miller (Rhineland)

 Miller, a cabinet minister and former Progressive Conservative, was elected over two opponents with 1,608 votes (51.26%).